svhawkins/B-Minor-Compiler/README.txt

 	DONE- relational expressions
 		DONEimplement
 		DONEtest
-	- other operations
+	DONE- other operations
-		implement
+		DONEimplement
-		test
+		DONEtest (for the most part, still plagued with segfaults when arrays are involved however...)
 	- fcall (not necessarily declaration, just stuff before and after call) implement test